-The Act does not restrict smoking in commercial vehicles, but businesses are free to implement their own smoke-free vehicle policy.
+The Act does not restrict smoking or electronic smoking device use in commercial vehicles, but businesses are free to implement their own vehicle policy.

-No. Smoking is prohibited at all times in businesses that are not exceptions to the law.
+No. Smoking and electronic smoking device use is prohibited at all times in businesses that are not exceptions to the law.
 The only exceptions to the law are:

 It depends on the club's status as a public place and as a place of employment.
-If the club retains employees or allows the public to access the facility, then it will need to be smoke-free.
+If the club retains employees or allows the public to access the facility, then it will not be allowed.

 The Nebraska Tobacco Quitline is sponsored by the Nebraska Department of Health and Human Services, Tobacco Free Nebraska program.
 The toll-free Quitline, 1-800-784-8669 (1-800-QUIT-NOW), gives Nebraska residents 24/7 access to counseling and support services.
 Calls to the Quitline are free.
 There are also local tobacco cessation programs available across the state which may be helpful.
 View a list of known programs.